joergkeller/beehive-sensor/README.md

     - No linking of multiple channels (beehives)
     - Limited user interaction (drilldown)

-- Mapping and routing sensor data eg. AWS Api Gateway\
+- **Mapping and routing** sensor data eg. AWS Api Gateway\
   Alternative to the ThingSpeak display.
   Such a back-end application can be used to collect the sensor data and to feed a web application.
     - Simple extension eg. AWS Lambda (data store, device specific routing, alarming, custom app)
     - see [AWS serverless](./docs/aws-serverless.md)
-    - Storing sensor docs in DynamoDb, see [AWS recording](./docs/aws-recorder.md)
+    - Forwarding to ThingSpeak channels as above, but allowing many devices/channels per TTN application
-    - Single TTN application can handle an unlimited number of devices
+    - Additionally storing sensor docs in DynamoDb, see [AWS recording](./docs/aws-recorder.md)
     - No restrictions of the number of fields or the way sensor data is displayed
     - WebApp to show charts of the collected sensor data